-After moving to central Mexico in 2002, Wearing shifted her focus to the performing arts, singing, recording and touring with world/folk musician Jarmo Jalava, and studying dance and choreography.
-Together with Shakespearean actor/director Stuart Cox, she created Giving Into Light, a solo play which combined literary chronicles with music and dance.
+After moving to central Mexico in 2002, Alison shifted her focus to the performing arts, singing, recording and touring with world/folk musician Jarmo Jalava, and studying dance and choreography.
+Together with Shakespearean actor/director Stuart Cox, she created Giving Into Light, a one-woman show which combined literary chronicles with music and dance.
 The show toured across Canada from 2009-2012 and won numerous Canadian Fringe Festival awards.

-Her most recent work, Confessions of a Fairy's Daughter, is both a memoir (Alfred A. Knopf Canada, 2013) and a solo play, co-created and directed by Stuart Cox and Catherine Hume.
+Her more recent work, Confessions of a Fairy's Daughter, is both a memoir (Alfred A. Knopf Canada, 2013) and a one-woman show directed by Stuart Cox and Catherine Hume.
 Confessions tells the story of growing up with a gay father in a small town in the 1980s.
 The memoir was nominated for the RBC/Taylor Prize for Non-Fiction, shortlisted for the Edna Staebler Award for Creative Nonfiction, named one of the Top 50 Books of 2013 by Indigo Books, and it became a national bestseller.

-The Confessions of a Fairy's Daughter play has had more than 100 performances in theatres and at international literary and theatre festivals.
-Its numerous awards include four Best of Fest awards at Canadian Fringe Festivals, the CBC's Outstanding Solo Show Award, and Best Dramatic Script at New York City's United Solo, the largest festival of solo theatre in the world.
+Alison has done more than 100 performances of the Confessions of a Fairy's Daughter show in theatres and festivals across Canada, the US, Mexico and Sri Lanka.
+The show’s numerous honours include four Best of Fest awards at Canadian Fringe Festivals, as well as Best Drama, Patrons' Pick, Critics' Choice Finalist, CBC's Outstanding Solo Show Award, and Best Dramatic Script at New York City's United Solo, the largest festival of solo theatre in the world.

-Wearing has served as a juror for the Governor-General's Literary Awards, a reader for the CBC Literary Awards, a mentor for the University of Guelph's MFA Creative Writing program, and Writer in Residence at Trent University and the University of Guelph.
+Alison has served as a juror for the Governor-General's Literary Awards, a reader for the CBC Literary Awards, a mentor for the University of Guelph's MFA Creative Writing program, a faculty member of the Under The Volcano master class program, and Writer-in-Residence at Trent University, the University of Guelph, and Green College, a graduate college of interdisciplinary scholarship at the University of British Columbia in Vancouver, Canada.